Carravan/KAMITSUBAKI-WIKI/people/virtual/isekaijoucho.md

 # Isekaijoucho / ヰ世界情緒

+> A virtual dark singer who dreams of expressing the world with her songs and creative work.

 Debuted on 2019 Dec 9, she is dubbed a "Virtual Dark Singer"^[https://youtu.be/0IlaXyzdoIA].

 Anemos^[http://kamitsubaki.jp/words/page/3/], the creatures seems to be sentient.
 Ojou wears a headband featuring a pin that looks like an Anemos.

+First one man live Anima on 23th Oct 2021.

 ## Songs